 The Real Risk Factors That Determine Infestation Likelihood

 Price isn’t the primary risk factor for bedbugs – turnover rate is.
 Properties with high guest turnover, especially those catering to international travelers, have higher risk because bedbugs hitchhike in luggage from around the world.
 A busy hostel in a tourist district has more exposure than a quiet guesthouse in a residential neighborhood, regardless of price.
-Age of the building matters too – older properties with more cracks, crevices, and gaps in walls provide better hiding spots.
+Age of the building matters too – older properties with more cracks, crevices, and gaps in walls give better hiding spots.
 Wooden furniture harbors bedbugs more easily than metal or plastic.
 Shared dormitory rooms are riskier than private rooms simply because more people means more potential sources of introduction.
 The single best predictor I’ve found is recent reviews mentioning cleanliness issues or bug problems – read reviews from the past three months religiously, and if anyone mentions bedbugs, avoid that property entirely.

 Building Your Personal Bedbug Response Kit